 5. What Is Your Current Medical Treatment?

-Be sure to provide details about any medication you’re currently taking and any other treatments you’re receiving, such as physical or occupational therapy.
+Provide details about your medication and any other treatments you’re receiving, such as physical or occupational therapy.

 6. What Are Your Current Physical Limitations?

-The doctor may want to know what you can and cannot do as a result of your injuries.
-This may include things like lifting, bending, sitting, standing, and walking.
-Be sure to give specific examples of activities that you can no longer do or that are more difficult to do due to your injuries.
+The doctor may want to know what you can and cannot do due to your injuries.
+This may include lifting, bending, sitting, standing, and walking.
+Be sure to give specific examples of activities you can no longer do or are more difficult to do due to your injuries.

 7. How Do You Spend Your Day?

-The doctor will want to know how you spend your day, both before and after your injury.
-This includes things like work, household chores, child care, and leisure activities.
+The doctor will want to know how you spend your day before and after your injury.
+This includes work, household chores, child care, and leisure activities.
 Be prepared to explain how your injury has impacted your ability to do these things.

 At the same time, remember that insurance companies often hire these doctors to look for ways to deny or minimize benefits.
-That said, you should prepare well for your IME and know what to expect.
+You should prepare well for your IME and know what to expect.
 Here are additional tips to help you through the process:

-• Be clear and concise in your answers.
-The doctor will likely have a lot of questions, so try to answer each one as directly as possible.
+- Be clear and concise in your answers.
+The doctor will likely have many questions, so try to answer each one as directly as possible.

-• Consider having a friend or family member accompany you to the IME.
-This person can take notes during the exam and provide support and assistance if needed.
+- Consider having a friend or family member accompany you to the IME.
+This person can take notes during the exam and provide needed support and assistance.

 St. Louis Workers Compensation Attorneys

 Do you need assistance preparing for your IME?
-The experienced workers’ compensation attorneys at The Law Office of James.
+The experienced St. Louis workers’ compensation attorneys at The Law Office of James.
 M. Hoffman can help.
-We can review your case for free and guide you throught what to expect from the IME process.
+We can review your case for free and guide you through what to expect from the IME process.
 Contact us today for a free consultation.